County settles on 4-cent tax increase - Farmville

 The 47-cent rate is a four-cent increase over the 43-cent equalized rate following the county’s property reassessment that boosted values by an average of 18.27%.
 The change means a homeowner with a $200,000 home at the beginning of 2020 paid $1,020 in county property taxes.
 After an average reassessment increase and the four-cent tax increase, the same homeowner will pay $1,111.73 this coming tax year.
 The rate is four cents lower than last year’s 51-cent rate before the property reassessment process.

 The vote to approve the 47-cent rate was approved by a vote of 5-3.
 Patti Cooper-Jones made the motion for the 47-cent tax rate.
-She was joined in the majority by Dr. Odessa Pride, Jim Wilck, Jerry Townsend and Lou Gilliam.
-Chair Davis Emert, Bobby Jones and Beverly Booth voted against the 47-cent rate.
+She was joined in the majority by Dr. Odessa Pride, Jim Wilck, Jerry Townsend and Llew Gilliam.
+Chair David Emert, Bobby Jones and Beverly Booth voted against the 47-cent rate.

 Before the 47-cent rate passed, a motion for a 46-cent rate proposed by Supervisor Jerry Townsend failed by a 4-3 vote.